 Using a pencil and paper helps generate a strong set of possible directions.
 The alternative of a mouse and computer adds an extra level of restriction that hinders creativity.
-Most sketches are eventually made redundant, but the point is to explore as many directions as possible before narrowing it down to two or three.
+Most sketches are eventually made redundant, but the point is to explore as many directions as possible before narrowing it down to two or three of the strongest ideas.

-The most effective ideas are developed in digital format.
+Those effective ideas are then developed in digital format.
 The rendering stage involves transferring these options to Adobe Illustrator, to Adobe Photoshop, and printed to PDF for the presentation.

 Each design is shown in context using digital mock-ups (i.e., in situations where the design will be used upon project completion — on a phone app, billboard, signage, clothing, etc.).
 Then it’s over to the client to consider the designs and prepare feedback based upon how the ideas fulfil the brief.